Bath Spa University: Locksbrook, Bath

-Bath School of Art and Design, Sion Hill, Bath
+Sion Hill, Bath

-The Sion Hill campus is in the north of Bath, in the Lansdown district.
-This campus houses the Bath School of Art and Design and the majority of art and design courses are taught here.
+The Sion Hill campus in the north of Bath, in the Lansdown district, previously housed the Bath School of Art and Design and the majority of art and design courses were taught here before moving to Locksbrook Campus in 2019.
+It is now home to the university’s education space for its PGCE courses.

 Its history extends to the original Bath School of Art which was founded in 1852.
 One of the earliest Masters of the school was Anthony Carey Stannus, an Irish painter noted for marine scenes, who later helped establish a society which evolved into the Royal Ulster Academy.

 Until 2009, the university also owned the nearby Somerset Place.
 The sale of this listed Georgian crescent was intended to finance a new campus in the city centre.
 This development, alongside the Dyson School of Design Innovation, did not proceed due to planning issues relating to the chosen riverside site.